 - Consult with your doctor

-	Book an appointment with your doctor or at a travel clinic to ask about country specific vaccinations you might need.
-I recommend making the appointment at least four to six weeks before your departure date as some vaccines require several doses.
+Book an appointment with your doctor or at a travel clinic to ensure that you are up to date with your vaccinations.
+It’s also beneficial to ask about country specific vaccinations you might need at your destination.
+It’s recommended to make the appointment at least four to six weeks before your departure date as some vaccines require several doses.

 - Purchase travel insurance

 Insurance helps protect you against the unexpected.
 Costs related to lost luggage, health care, trip cancellation and the like can be very expensive and may require payment before services are even provided, so it’s a good idea to make sure you’re covered.
 Our partner at TuGo has prepared an article that reviews what you should know about travel insurance before you travel this year.

 - Ensure friends or family know where you’re staying and for how long and be mindful of social media activity

 In addition to sharing your itinerary, ask a responsible person to drop by your home regularly while you’re away to keep an eye on things.
 Besides collecting your mail, so your home doesn’t appear vacant, this person should ensure the home is secure and conduct checks to make sure there are no leaks in the plumbing or that other damage hasn’t occurred.
 This is something you should arrange to have in place at any time of year, no matter when you travel.

 Also be mindful of how you use social media during your trip.
 According to a recent Leger survey, commissioned by Allstate Canada, it was revealed that almost one out of three respondents who are active on social media (29%) say they post about their vacation plans before or during a trip.
 Be cautious as posting some of your travel pics online before or during your trip may announce that your home is (or will be) unoccupied, which could mean a risk for a break-in while you’re away.